 "Many parents, who thought their children could see fine, are shocked when a serious vision problem is diagnosed.
 Many feel badly and wonder why they didn't notice something earlier.
 Unfortunately, problems aren't always obvious to a parent or even the child.
-Children don't have any form of comparison," says Dr. Yeung.
+Children don't have any form of comparison," says Dr. Pepe.

 "I noticed a huge change in my son's behaviour after his ESEL exam.
 He wasn't complaining about going to school.
 He was more interested in me reading with him," says Hamilton parent Jessica Williams.
 "In talking with his teachers, his behaviour dramatically changed.
 Every parent should have their child's eyes checked by an optometrist."

 Optometrists are most concerned about a condition called amblyopia or lazy eye.
 Failure to detect this condition at an early age can result in a permanent reduction in a child's vision and limit potential career options requiring good working sight in both eyes.

 The OAO with funding assistance from the Ontario Government is partnering with local school boards, health units, and corporate partners like CNIB to raise awareness about the importance of early detection of vision problems so that every child can see and learn to the best of his or her ability.